The Museum’s permanent exhibition is exclusively dedicated to Nikos Kazantzakis’ work and life.

 ● Biographical elements

 ● The Odyssey poem

 ● Early works and theatre plays

 The permanent exhibition also includes:

 The AV room operates independently of the themed sections, serving to supplement available information with audiovisual material.
-Here you can watch a twenty-minute AV presentation on Nikos Kazantzakis’ life and work, available in nine languages: Greek, Dutch, English, French, German, Russian, Polish, Spanish, Chinese.
+Here you can watch a twenty-minute AV presentation on Nikos Kazantzakis’ life and work, available in eleven languages: Greek, Chinese, Dutch, English, French, German, Italian, Korean, Polish, Russian, and Spanish.

 A place where visitors can relax under the “olive leaves” of the glass roof, before they go upstairs to continue their visit.